deckel28/Camera-Calib-Ass1/README.md

 ## Requirements:
 1. Numpy
 2. Pandas
+3. OpenCV

+## Dataset Creation
+- In [CheckerBoardPoints.py](./CheckerBoardPoints.py), enter the address of the image and mark the points on the image with a mouse click.

 ## Procedure:
-Enter your dataset in [data/coords.csv].
+- Enter your dataset in [data/coords.csv].
 Our dataset is already loaded in this file.

-- Run [Camera_calibration.py](./Camera_calibration.py) which would start calibration using the Dataset provided in [data/coords.csv](./data/coords.csv).
+- Run [Camera_calibration Notebook](./Camera_calibration.ipynb) which would start calibration using the Dataset provided in [data/coords.csv](./data/coords.csv).
 - It would print the Projection Matrix m and the Intrinsic and Extrinsic parameters.
-- The recovered 2D points would be stored in [data/recovered_coords.csv](./data/recovered_coords.csv)
+- The recovered 2D points would be stored in [data/recovered_coords.csv](./data/recovered_coords.csv).

+## Recovered Points:
+- The recovered points are marked back onto the image usimg [markRecovered.py](./markRecovered.py).